Criminal Brigade (1950 film)

-Criminal Brigade (Spanish:Brigada criminal) is a 1950 Spanish crime film directed by Ignacio F. Iquino and starring José Suarez, Soledad Lence and Alfonso Estela.
-It is a film noir with large amounts of location shooting in Madrid.
+Criminal Brigade (Spanish:Brigada criminal) is a 1950 Spanish crime film directed by Ignacio F. Iquino and starring José Suárez, Soledad Lence and Alfonso Estela.
+It is a film noir with extensive location shooting in Madrid.

 Plot

 Fernando Olmos, a recently graduated police officer, witnesses a bank robbery, although he cannot do anything to prevent it.
 His first job is to infiltrate a garage as a car washer to catch a thief, unaware that the owner of the establishment is also the head of the robbery gang.

-The film ends with a shocking sequence: the fight against the robbers in a building under construction: the Francisco Franco Health Residence, now the Valle de Hebrón Hospital in Barcelona.
+The film ends with a shocking sequence: the fight against the robbers in an under-construction building, the Francisco Franco Health Residence, now the Valle de Hebrón Hospital in Barcelona.